 I do NOT test the first week of January.
 I use that week for scheduling groups and individual families.
 Most families contact me that week and get on the schedule for testing for the coming year.
+Many others schedulde a year in advance.
 Does it matter when you test? 🤔 ANSWER HERE

 Mark your calendar now to set your reminder.